hillaryschroeder/HOD-3200/assignments/01-assignment.md

 using this format.
 Since my last name is Chin, I would use `01-assignment_chin.Rmd` as my file name.
 Unless your name is also Chin, you should use a different name.

-*Stretch Items*

-If you have extra time, you can do the following:

-1. Calculate the average debt level for individuals at the most selective colleges, then compare that with individuals at the least selective colleges in the dataset.
-2. Find a way to determine whether colleges with very high SAT scores tend to be larger or smaller than colleges with low SAT scores.
-3. Plot the relationship between cost and debt.
-What do you see?
-Does this surprise you?
-4. Now, provide separate plots for cost and debt by control of the institution.